IAFPhantom/M2000X/Engine.md

 ## Generic Engine Model
 The generic turbojet engine is a state machine that uses states to control the operation of the pilot interations with the engine in different states, RPM, core temperatures and thrust generated.
 The engine requires input from the following sub systems: Electrical for power and Fuel, and in turn creates output to the Hydraulic, Phenumatic, Electric sub systems and Aerodynamics in the form of Thrust.
-The Engine igniters draw power from the electrical system on the AC and DC busses and has access to the fuel tank.
+The Engine igniters draw power from the electrical system on the AC and DC busses and is connected to a common fuel tank that is feed from other plane fuel tanks.
+Fuel pumps are used to pressurize the fuel lines to delivery the fuel to the engine for combustion.
-In addition, the engine connects mechanical gears powering hydraulic and phenumatic compressors.
+In addition, the engine supplies bleed air to the hydraulic and phenumatic compressors sub-systems.
 ![This is an image](https://github.com/KfirMod/IAF_KFIR/blob/master/assests/iai-kfir_engine_diagram.jpg)

 **Engine state Machine**